mjang/cobalt-product-public-docs/content/en/Getting started/asset-size.md

 Help our pentesters test your assets more quickly.
 {{% /pageinfo %}}

-To set up a pentest, you'll want to set up the following:

-- Asset Image: Use it to help identify what you need from a list of many assets.
-- Asset Title: Set up a descriptive name to attract attention from the best pentesters.
-- Asset Type: Select one of the options described shortly.
-- Asset Scoping: Use the guidance on this page to select a size and scope for your asset.
-- Asset Description: Add information that can help your pentester fully analyze your asset.

 For each asset, we provide guidance for each of the following asset categories:
 <!-- Pulls info from the layouts/shortcodes/<name>.html file -->
 {{% asset-categories %}}